stackotter/swift-bundler-templates/README.md

 If a file or directory contains `{{TARGET}}` in its name, that will get replaced with the new package's name before copying.
 If a file ends with `.template`, any occurrences of `{{TARGET}}` within its contents will be updated before copying.
 All other files are copied as is.

-### Base
+### Base template

-The `Base` folder contains files that are copied into every new project.
+The `Base` folder contains files that are copied into every new project (with the same processing applied as files from a regular template).
+Note that the `Base` template should not contain a `Template.toml` file.
 To override the contents of a file in `Base` for a specific template, just provide the modified version in the template.

 ## Contributing